This Day In Literary History

 On August 18th, 1958, Lolita, the classic novel by the legendary Russian writer Vladimir Nabokov, was published for the first time in the United States.
 It proved to be one of the most celebrated and controversial novels of all time.

-It told the tale of Humbert Humbert, an intelligent, cultured, middle-aged European man who becomes obsessed with Lolita, a sexually precocious 12-year-old American girl, leading him down a path of degradation, depravity, despair, paranoia, and ultimately, murder.
+It told the tale of Humbert Humbert, a middle-aged European man who becomes obsessed with Lolita, a sexually precocious 12-year-old American girl, leading him down a path of degradation, depravity, despair, paranoia, and ultimately, murder.

 Nabokov had completed the novel in 1953, but was unable to find an American publisher.
 One publisher told Nabokov that he should burn every copy of the manuscript.
 Another suggested that the story wouldn't be so objectionable if Lolita were a boy.

 Nabokov tried to get Lolita published in Europe, but one British publisher was so shocked by the novel that he tore up his copy of the manuscript.
 Finally, in 1955, Nabokov found a publisher - Olympia Press.

 Based in Paris, Olympia was known as a publisher of both controversial, challenging works of literature (such as William Burroughs' Naked Lunch and Henry Miller's Tropic of Cancer) and pornographic novels.